Bhakti2304/my-ultimate-linux-guide/06-file-permissions/README.md

 # File Permissions Management in Linux

 ## Introduction to File Permissions
 Linux file permissions determine who can read, write, or execute files and directories.
+By default, Linux gives permissions to each and every file in the system.
+If you want to modify it, then use 'chmod'.
 Each file and directory has three levels of permission:
 - **Owner (User)**: The creator of the file.
 - **Group**: Users belonging to the assigned group.
 - **Others**: All other users on the system.